Wengorito/Wengorito/README.md

 - 👋 Hi, I’m @Wengorito
 - 👀 I’m interested in ...
 Engineering and Software Development
 - 🌱 I’m currently learning ...
-OOP principles and .NET enviroment
+OOP principles and .NET environment
-- 💞️ I’m looking to collaborate on ... interesting and challenging stuff
+- 💞️ I’d love to collaborate on ... interesting and challenging stuff
 - 🖊️ My motto is ... _No wise fish would go anywhere without a porpoise_ 😝

 <!---